MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/rxMergeXdf.md

  ### ` ...`
- additional arguments to be passed directly to the Revolution Compute Engine.
+ additional arguments to be passed directly to the Microsoft R Server Compute Engine.